Automatic Heap Layout Manipulation for Exploitation: Related Work

 In~\cite{repel17} the authors present work on exploit generation for heap-based vulnerabilities that is orthogonal to ours.
-Using a driver program the system first builds a database of conditions on the heap layout that, if met, would allow for an exploit to be produced.
-Then, an exploit can be generated for a real program if an input is provided that places the heap into the state that is found in the database.
-For all but the most trivial of layout requirements, and unhardened allocators, it is highly unlikely this condition will be satisfied by a vulnerability trigger taken directly from a fuzzer, or similar tool.
+Using a driver program the system builds a database of conditions on the heap layout that, if met, would allow for corruption of heap metadata to be turned into a \emph{write-N} primitive~\cite{Phrack:MaXX}.
+To leverage these primitives in an exploit for a real program it is assumed that an input is provided for the program that results in the required heap layout prior to triggering the metadata corruption.
 In this paper we have demonstrated an approach to producing inputs that satisfy heap layout constraints, and thus could be used to process vulnerability triggers into inputs that meet the requirements of their system.

-In Vanegue~\cite{vanegue15heapsemantics} defines a calculus for a simple heap allocator and also provides a formal definition~\cite{vanegue13grandchallenge} of the related problem of automatically producing inputs which maximise the likelihood of reaching a particular program state given a non-deterministic heap allocator.
+Vanegue~\cite{vanegue15heapsemantics} defines a calculus for a simple heap allocator and also provides a formal definition~\cite{vanegue13grandchallenge} of the related problem of automatically producing inputs which maximise the likelihood of reaching a particular program state given a non-deterministic heap allocator.